Google Search Not Working with VPN? Fix Captchas and Get Results Again

 Reduce captchas by changing the IP in smart ways

-- Avoid “popular” locations during peak hours.
-Big hubs get hammered by many users.
-Less crowded locations can mean fewer captchas because the IP pool is not constantly triggering Google’s abuse filters.
+- Avoid “popular” locations at peak hours.
+Big hubs get hammered.
+Less crowded locations mean fewer captchas because the IP pool isn’t constantly tripping Google’s filters.

-- Consider a dedicated IP address if this is constant.
-A dedicated IP address is usually cleaner for Google because you’re not sharing with several users.
-Many VPN providers offer this as an add-on, and it can reduce captcha loops for people who need stable logins and steady searching.
+- Consider a dedicated IP if it’s constant.
+A dedicated IP is usually cleaner because you’re not sharing it, and it can reduce captcha loops for people who need steady logins and searching.

-If the IP swap doesn’t help, DNS is the next big lever.
+If swapping IPs doesn’t help, DNS is the next big lever.

 Dedicated IP address vs normal VPN IP: when it matters

-Shared IPs are cheaper and common, but they can be flagged more often.
-Dedicated IPs can be calmer, but they’re not magic.
+Shared IPs are cheaper and common, but they get flagged more often.
+Dedicated IPs can be calmer, though they’re not magic.

 Decide if you actually need a dedicated IP

-- If you search a lot for work, shared IP friction becomes real.
-You can lose time on captchas and “try again later” blocks, especially if you keep hitting Google from the same crowded exit.
-That is when a dedicated IP is worth thinking about.
+- If you search a lot for work, shared-IP friction becomes real.
+Captchas and “try again later” blocks cost time, especially from a crowded exit, so a dedicated IP is worth considering.

 - If it only happens sometimes, stick with server switching.
-Most people can fix it by rotating locations and avoiding the most congested exits.
+Most people fix it by rotating locations and avoiding congested exits.

-- If you see it on one provider only, that’s a signal too.
-Some services simply have more “burned” IP ranges than others, which means Google challenges them more aggressively.
+- If you see it on one provider only, that’s a signal.
+Some services have more “burned” IP ranges, so Google challenges them harder.

 Now let’s handle DNS, because broken DNS can look like “Google is down” when it’s really just misrouting.